nasa/icc/STYLEGUIDE.md

 - Functions should indicate the meaning of all input and output variables.
 See the *template_function* for an example of this.
 - Generally full names are preferred over symbols or abbreviations. e.g. *current_velocity* not *v_curr*
 - Modules should be self contained if at all possible
+- Meters are preferred over kilometers for all functions except plotting funcitons